No slipping up if you slip away.

 - Apologizes a Lot: His social anxiety prompts him to apologize even when he hasn't done anything that merits apologizing.

 - Believing Their Own Lies: Evan buys into his own lies for a bit before it bites him back.
+His imaginary relationship with Connor becomes real enough to him that he actually starts seeing and talking to him.

 - BSoD Song: "Words Fail", where Evan reveals his lie to the Murphys and lambasts his brokenness and inability to genuinely communicate with people.